How to teach your child to become free and fact-based thinkers in a world of the “fake media.”

 - Staying connected with your kids

 By speaking and sharing experiences, thoughts, dreams and fears with your kids regularly you establish the trust that will allow them to come to you when they are baffled, disturbed, or hurt.
-You will then have a better chance to strengthen their resolve to build their own attitudes, fend of attackers, avoid them to follow the “popular kids” blindly.
-Often when kids engage in gang style behaviors, they become a target of ridicule, taunting, or worse when they try to get free and go their own way.
+You will then have a better chance to strengthen their resolve to build their own attitudes, fend of attackers, avoid their need to follow the “popular kids” blindly.
+Often when kids are engaged in group or even gang-style behaviors, they become a target for ridicule, they are taunted, or worse, when they try to get free and go their own way.
 It takes emotional fortitude and often physical strength.

 - Standing up for what it right as a family tradition

 One simple way to help your kids stand up for their own beliefs is to create a family tradition.
-Stories of how your own family members, grandparents, aunts and uncles, cousins, friends and neighbors stood up for what it right, and how difficult it may have been at times, help your children know that they are not alone when it comes to being taunted by mobs.
+Stories of how your own family members, grandparents, aunts and uncles, cousins, friends and neighbors stood up for what is right, and how difficult it may have been at times, help your children know that they are not alone when it comes to being taunted or mobbed.

 - Stay engaged in your children’s preschool, kinder-garden, elementary school experience.

 Spend time with the teacher find out about the teachers’ belief system and attitudes early in the school year.
-Stay involved daily if at all possible, for at least the first 3 months of each school year.
-Talk with the teacher, support the teacher to make sure they know and recognize your child and develop a close relationship together with you to support your child’s learning.
-When the teachers trust you and know you have their best interest in mind, they are more likely to communicate with you.
+Stay involved daily, if at all possible, for at least the first 3 months of each school year.
+Talk with the teacher, support the teacher to make sure they know and recognize your child and develop a close relationship together with your support for your child’s learning.
+When the teachers trust you and know you have their and your child's best interest in mind, they are more likely to communicate with you.
 Establish the habit of sending notes or emails back and forth early in the year.
 Once trust is established you can jointly make sure your child receives the support it needs in school.